Håvard Nordtveit: Borussia Mönchengladbach

-At the start of the 2014–15 season, Nordtveit played in the first leg of the UEFA Europa League Play–Off Round against FK Sarajevo, winning 3–2 as Borussia Mönchengladbach went on to win 10–2 on aggregate to advance to the Group Stage.
+At the start of the 2014–15 season, Nordtveit played in the first leg of the UEFA Europa League Play–Off Round against FK Sarajevo, winning 3–2 as Borussia Mönchengladbach went on to win 10–2 on aggregate to advance to the group stage.
 However, he found himself in and out of the first team, which saw him placed on the substitute bench.
 It wasn't until on 2 October 2014 when Nordtveit scored his first European goal, in a 1–1 draw against FC Zürich.
 A month later on 22 November 2014, he scored his second goal of the season, in a 3–1 loss against Eintracht Frankfurt.
 Nordtveit then helped the club qualify for the knockout stage of the UEFA Europa League after going on five matches without a loss.
 He then scored his third goal of the season, in a 3–1 win against Borussia Dortmund on 11 April 2015.
 However, in the last game of the season against FC Augsburg, Nordtveit was sent–off in the 61st minute for a professional foul, as Borussia Mönchengladbach lost 3–1 and went on to finish third place, thereby qualifying for the UEFA Champions League.
 Despite this, he made thirty appearances and scoring three times in all competitions.

 Having served the first two leagues matches of the 2015–16 season, Nordtveit made his first appearance of the season, starting the match and played 68 minutes before being substituted, in a 2–1 loss against Werder Bremen on 30 August 2015.
 He then made his UEFA Champions League, starting the whole game, in a 3–0 loss against Sevilla on 15 September 2015.
 Nordtveit scored his first goal of the season, in a 2–0 win against Wolfsburg on 3 October 2015.
 His second goal of the season came on 31 October 2015, in a 4–1 win against Hertha BSC.
 Having initially started in the defensive midfield position, Nordtveit began to play in the right–back position.
 He then scored his third goal of the season, in a 3–2 win against SV Darmstadt 98 on 20 December 2015.
-Following the absent of Granit Xhaka, Nordtveit captained the side in the next three matches and even scored his fourth goal of the season, in a 5–1 win against Werder Bremen on 5 February 2016.
+Following the absence of Granit Xhaka, Nordtveit captained the side in the next three matches and even scored his fourth goal of the season, in a 5–1 win against Werder Bremen on 5 February 2016.
 Having played once in the centre–back position earlier in the season, he reverted to the position for the rest of the season.
 Nordtveit later helped the club qualify for the UEFA Champions League next season by finishing fourth place in the league.
 At the end of the 2015–16 season, he went on to make thirty–nine appearances and scoring four times in all competitions.